 A researcher’s developed questionnaire

 The researcher will make use of a researcher's developed structured questionnaire to collect data from the participants.
 A questionnaire is easy to administer and collects large volumes of data within a short time.
-This informs the choice of the questionnaire in collecting data from the refugees. community-based interventions.
+This informs the choice of the questionnaire in collecting data from the refugees.
+The questionnaire will comprise of two subsections, one that will involve an already developed tool for testing general anxiety and a researcher developed section testing for social demographics and impacts of community-based interventions.
 The questionnaire will be organized in sections in line with the study’s objectives.
 The researcher will use a standardized questionnaire incorporated in the researcher’s developed questionnaire to measure GAD.
 The self-constructed tool will be scored using a Likert scale for responses to the items.
 It will basically have four sections which will look at the participants personal data, examine the level of satisfaction of different interventions provided by Umoja CBO for refugees which will be answered in the form of to no extent, rarely, to some extent, to a greater extent, and to the greatest extent.
 A low score will indicate low levels of satisfaction while a high score will show high levels of satisfaction.

 Generalized Anxiety Disorder 7-item questionnaire (GAD-7)